jstolc/hello-world/README.md

 ### Preparation

-1. Make sure your system is connected to the internet
+1. Make sure your system is connected to the internet.
-2. Log in as "root"
+2. Log in as a privileged user.
-3. Install `git`
+3. Install `git`.
 ```
-    $ yum install -y git
+    $ sudo yum install -y git
 ```
 4. Download `hello-world` repository
 ```